 The MRI Core Facility for Preclinical Cancer Research

-The MRI Core Facility for Preclinical Cancer Research is located at the Institute of Cancer Research in the new research building (the K-building) at the Radium Hospital.
+The MRI Core Facility for Preclinical Cancer Research is located at the Institute of Cancer Research in the research building (the K-building) at the Radium Hospital.
 The Core Facility provide academic and industrial partners with services related to acquisition, post-processing, interpretation and analyses of MR images within the field of oncology.

 For information about available services and techniques, visit Services in the left hand margin.